GuillemArman/WikiDirtTrack/README.md

 ### Police

-They will patrol and make sure visitors pay the entrance ticket.
-If someone does not pay they will take him out.
+They will patrol at night.
+During day they will look out the visitors.

 ![](https://imgur.com/7G92Int.png)